top of page

 Trees and Plants:

-Manuel Antonio National Park boasts lush vegetation composed of a great diversity of trees and plants.
+Manuel Antonio Park boasts lush vegetation composed of a great diversity of trees and plants.
 Among the most prominent trees are the ceiba, the almond, the laurel, and the ficus, which form the canopy of the forest and provide shelter and food to numerous species.
 Epiphytic plants, such as bromeliads and orchids, adorn the tree trunks, while heliconias and palms add color and beauty to the landscape.

 Mammals: